Rethink Pricing Strategy to Close More SaaS Deals

 A win-win approach

-Better yet, by partnering with innovative fintech providers as they build out their SaaS payment stack, vendors can secure up-front access to capital based on their locked-in revenue streams, enabling them to build out their product and keep on growing.
+Better yet, by partnering with innovative fintech providers as they build out their SaaS payment stack, vendors can secure up-front access to capital based on their locked-in revenue streams via a true sale of receivables, enabling them to build out their product and keep on growing.

-Rethinking pricing strategy is better for both customer and vendor.
-It’s time for all SaaS buyers to rethink their approach to pricing — because in a competitive marketplace, these kinds of innovations are exactly what SaaS buyers will be looking for.
+Rethinking pricing strategy is better for both customer and vendor — as shown in this SaaS provider customer story.
+It's time for all SaaS buyers to rethink their approach to pricing — because in a competitive marketplace, these kinds of innovations are exactly what SaaS buyers will be looking for.

 Tags: